The Discovery and Training Process

 The Puppy School Tutor Training Course consists of the following:

-- A 2-day face-to-face introductory weekend where we cover a range of subjects such as 'how we learn skills' to 'improving your coaching technique' (with teachers Catherine Tomlinson and Gwen Bailey) (usually held in Worcestershire)
+- A 2-day face-to-face introductory weekend where we cover a range of subjects such as 'how animals learn' and 'improving your coaching technique' (with teachers Catherine Tomlinson BSc(Hons), MSc(Applied Animal Behaviour), PGCE, ATI and CAB with ABTC, puppy trainer for over 20 years and Gwen Bailey BSc(Hons), ATI and CAB with ABTC, Founder and Director of Puppy School) (usually held in Worcestershire)

 - 25 hours of live online lessons (evenings) on a vast range of subjects, including how to run the Puppy School syllabus, spread over a 3-month period (with teachers Catherine Tomlinson, Gwen Bailey and other experienced tutors with special knowledge)